N\"other Currents, Black Hole Entropy Universality and CFT Duality in Conformal Weyl Gravity: Quick Review of the Boundary N other Current and Its Charge

 \section{Quick Review of the Boundary N\"other Current and Its Charge}

-In this part we will briefly review the boundary N\"other current method according to \cite{Majhi:2012nq,Majhi:2011ws,Majhi:2012tf,Ashworth:1998uj}.
+In this part we will briefly review the boundary N\"other current method according to Ref.~\refcite{Majhi:2012nq,Majhi:2011ws,Majhi:2012tf,Ashworth:1998uj}.
 We will begin with the boundary term of a general Lagrangian density $\mathcal{L}$, written as a total divergence, such that:

 Next, considering an infinitesimal diffeomorphism $x^\mu\to x^\mu+\xi^\mu$ applied to the left hand side of \eqref{eq:genBact} we have:

 after using the fact that $\delta_\xi\sqrt{g}=\frac12\sqrt{g}g^{\alpha\beta}\delta_{\xi}g_{\alpha\beta}$.
 For the right hand side of \eqref{eq:genBact} we obtain: